isomerpages/nea-wis/_data-catalog/Satellite Images JPSS 1 NOAA 20.md

 <p>Description</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>This data contains the NOAA-20/JPSS-1 VIIRS True Colour RGB Image (375
+<p>This data contains the Active Fires Environmental Data Record for JPSS-1/NOAA-20
-m resolution).
-The image is overlaid with fire hotspot data.
-This version is produced based on the NRT data received locally.
-This data is recommended for near real-time monitoring of fire hotspots.</p>
+VIIRS.
+The data is produced using CSPP Active Fires software.
+This version is produced based on the delayed (8-12 hr) global VIIRS RDR data.
+The hotspot data is suitable for general usage.</p>
 </td>
 </tr>
 <tr>